Tong-Minh/portfolio/README.md

 # portfolio
-Public repository to store class work, personal projects, and more.
+Public repository to store older class work, personal projects, and more.